andrebnassis/range-analyzer/CONTRIBUTING.md

 ### Step1
 #### Method A) Linking the built package to a target project

-A.1) After running `yarn build`, on terminal, run:
+A.1) After running `yarn build:lib`, on terminal, run:

 `yarn link`